Top Facebook Official: Our Aim Is To Make Lying On the Platform 'More Difficult'

 "How do you accurately report on the claims that are being made," he continued, "but also provide the context to make sure that people understand and can weigh and judge these things?"

-Gleicher also touted the company's goal of registering 4 million voters by posting what he called "voting information centers" on Facebook and Instagram providing up-to-date information on how to register, obtain absentee or mail-in ballots and where to vote.
+Gleicher also touted the company's goal of registering 4 million voters by posting "voting information centers" on Facebook and Instagram providing up-to-date information on how to register, obtain absentee or mail-in ballots and where to vote.

 "The reason for this is voting is fundamentally about voice, and that's critical to our efforts and where we are as a company," he said.
 "It's the best way to hold our leaders accountable and to address important issues."